How I Got Started Learning HerbalismOriginally published on April, 27th 2020. Last updated on April, 6th 2023

 If you are interested in foraging your own herbs, I’d HIGHLY recommend this course!
 Oh, AND enrollment is open now (early spring), so go here and sign up right away!
 The Gather + Root course is taught by Colleen from Grow Forage Cook Ferment, who has years of knowledge and expertise in foraging, homesteading, and using herbs in everyday life.

 Learning about foraging is super exciting and really opens your mind to the beauty of nature around you at all times.
 Before long, you will be identifying edible and medicinal plants whenever you go hiking or out in nature.
-It’s highly recommended to take her class to not only learn, but to be safely educated about these herbs before you try it yourself.
+It’s highly recommended to take her class to not only learn but to be safely educated about these herbs before you try them yourself.
 With this course, you will learn all of the tips and tricks!
 She is even offering a Dead Purple Nettle Freebie sheet to those who want to get a feel for the course before signing up which you can download here.

 I’ve also taken a few in-person classes which I highly recommend.
 While I love learning online and at my own pace, sometimes being in a group of herbalists that are passionate about the subject is extremely beneficial.
 Not only do you get hands-on experience, but you can also ask questions right away!
-I’ve taken classes in both Southern California and in the Midwest.
+I’ve taken classes in both Southern California and the Midwest.

 If you are in Southern California, specifically the San Diego area, I’d recommend looking out for classes by Sage Country Herbs.
 I took a culinary-focused class and one called “Eat Your Weeds” which showed the different ways you can use “weeds” to make delicious dishes.
 Both classes were absolutely amazing (they are also offered online) and I can not recommend them enough.
 The classes are taught by Shana Lipner and are more botany focused.
 She partners with beautiful local farms in the San Diego area where you can get a lot of hands-on experience.